chrissimpkins/Crunch/docs/EXECUTABLE.md

 $ sudo cp src/crunch.py /usr/local/bin/crunch
 ```

+sudo permissions are required to move the executable to your `/usr/bin/local` directory.
+Please enter your password when it is requested.

 Confirm your installation with the following command:

 ```
 $ crunch --help
 ```

-This command should display the in-application help for the crunch executable.
-If you see this, you are all set to use `crunch`.
+This command should display the in-application help message for the `crunch` executable.
+If you see this text, you are all set to use `crunch`.

 ## Usage